Why The First 5 Years of Child Development Are So Important

 9 to 12 Months

 Before one year of age, most infants start to understand the concept of object permanence, or the idea that an object continues to exist even though it cannot be seen at the moment.
-This is also when separation anxiety may begin when a caregiver leaves the room.
+This developmental milestone is also when separation anxiety may begin when a caregiver leaves the room.
 Additionally, during this time frame, babies will begin to imitate gestures and some basic actions, respond with gestures and sounds, enjoy looking at picture books and manipulate objects.

 1 to 2 Years

-Most one-year-olds can understand and respond to words, identify objects that are similar and different, explain the difference between “Me” and “You”, imitate both the actions and language of adults and they can point out familiar objects and people in a picture book.
+During this developmental stage, most one-year-olds can understand and respond to words, identify objects that are similar and different, explain the difference between “Me” and “You”, imitate both the actions and language of adults and they can point out familiar objects and people in a picture book.
 Overall, young toddlers are constantly learning through imitation and exploration!

 2 to 3 Years

 As two-year-olds, toddlers are becoming very independent!
-Because they are now able to better explore the world, most of the learning during this stage is the result of their own experiences.
+Because they are now able to better explore the world, most of the learning during this toddler development stage is the result of their own experiences.
 While developmental milestones may vary during this time, some may include:

 - Sorting objects by category (i.e., animals, shapes, numbers, flowers, trees, etc.)